Lindris/Project-portfolio/README.md

 # Project-portfolio images and project summaries:
 This repository contains two files with images depicting my two major projects completed on School of Code Bootcamp.

-View the project overviews by opening the files for Co:llab and Untied.
+View the project overviews by opening the files Co:llab-project-images and Untied-project-images.
 Each image montage illustrates and provides a summary description of the project journey from ideation to delivery, represented by three stages: the beginning, the design stage and the delivery stage.

 To view the deployed web applications at completion of each project, visit my Profile Page and follow the project links.